safenetforum-community/ant-agent/README.md

 ## Grafana Dashboard

-The agent self hosts it's own data, and a bundled grafan dashboard can be used to visulize this.
+The agent self hosts it's own data, and a bundled grafana dashboard can be used to visulize this.

 ![screenshot](img/ant-agent-overview.png)